longshi-wei/barasurya/frontend/README.md

 ## TODO

-- [x] 🚚 Move item unit and item category into a new directory
+- [x] 🚚 Move item unit, item category, and customer type into a new directory
 - [x] 🐛 Fix disabled condition in save button of edit

 ## Frontend development